seleniumbase/SeleniumBase/help_docs/js_package_manager.md

 <b>🎨 The following SeleniumBase solutions utilize this feature:</b>

-<a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/tour_examples/ReadMe.md">🗺️ Website Tours</a> - <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/presenter/ReadMe.md">🎞️ Presenter</a> - <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/chart_maker/ReadMe.md">📊 Chart Maker</a> - <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/dialog_boxes/ReadMe.md">🛂 Dialog Boxes</a>
+<a href="https://github.com/seleniumbase/SeleniumBase/blob/master/help_docs/demo_mode.md">🎦 Demo Mode</a> - <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/tour_examples/ReadMe.md">🚎 Website Tours</a> - <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/presenter/ReadMe.md">🎞️ Presenter</a> - <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/chart_maker/ReadMe.md">📶 Chart Maker</a> - <a href="https://github.com/seleniumbase/SeleniumBase/blob/master/examples/dialog_boxes/ReadMe.md">🛂 Dialog Boxes</a>

 <p><div>🕹️ In addition to loading JS packages, SeleniumBase also lets you generate JS code from Python so that you can use these packages more easily.</div></p>